Conference Day One

 - Delivering a rescue strategy which is appropriate to confront a range of national emergencies, both on land and in a maritime environment

-9:50 am - 10:30 am SAR CHALLENGES IN REMOTE LOCATIONS – THE UK OVERSEAS TERRITORIES SAR CAPABILITY PROJECT
+10:10 am - 10:50 am SAR CHALLENGES IN REMOTE LOCATIONS – THE UK OVERSEAS TERRITORIES SAR CAPABILITY PROJECTMr Rob Priestley - International Projects Coordinator UK Maritime and Coastguard Agency

 - SAR challenges in small communities and remote locations – common themes, risks and threat